Gainesville, FL 32607

-Gynecologic Oncology is a subspecialty of Obstetrics and Gynecology that focuses on the diagnosis and treatment of cancers of the female reproductive system.
+Gynecologic oncology is a subspecialty of Obstetrics and Gynecology.
+It focuses on the diagnosis, patient care and treatment of gynecologic cancer.

 Gestational trophoblastic disease (GTD) is a group of conditions in which tumors grow inside a woman’s uterus.